Chipotle Instant Pot Turkey Chili (Whole30, Paleo)

 Pro Tips/Recipe Notes

-- The chili will thicken the longer it sits, but if you’d like a super thick chili you can reduce the vegetable juice by 1/2 cup.
-Or, you may mix 2 tbsp of arrowroot powder (or cornstarch if you’re not doing Whole30/paleo) with 1.5 tbsp of water, add to the Instant Pot and stir.
+- The ground turkey chili will thicken the longer it sits, but if you’d like a super thick chili you can reduce the vegetable juice by 1/2 cup.
+Or, mix 2 tbsp of cornstarch with 1.5 tbsp of water, add it to the Instant Pot, and stir.

 Ingredients